 Rule 53.
 ORDER OF ARGUMENT.
 Appellant opens the argument.
 Appellee (or cross-appellant) replies.
 Rebuttal is restricted to one attorney, representing appellant, who shall confine his or her arguments to matters covered in argument of opposing counsel.

 Rule 54.
 TIME.
-Unless otherwise provided by the Court, oral argument is limited to 20 minutes for each side except in direct appeals of judgments imposing the death penalty, which are limited to 30 minutes for each side, and appeals granted under Rule 34 (4), which are limited to 10 minutes for each side.
-Appeals, cross appeals, and companion cases shall be considered to be one case for the purpose of oral argument.
+Unless otherwise provided by the Court, oral argument is limited to 20 minutes for each side except in direct appeals of judgments imposing the death penalty, which are limited to 30 minutes for each side.
+Appeals, cross-appeals, and companion cases shall be considered to be one case for the purpose of oral argument.
 Parties must divide the allotted time by agreement among themselves.
 The yellow podium light indicates 5 minutes of argument time remain; the red podium light indicates that time has expired.

 (1) Talking, reading newspapers or other material, and audibly studying briefs and arranging papers are prohibited in the courtroom without the express permission of the Court.
 The lawyers’ lounge has been provided for these purposes.